lumina-gov/laws/in_force/acts/land.md

 ## Part 3: Registry

 ### Section 1: Land Registry
-1. [This file](https://github.com/lumina-gov/laws/blob/main/in_force/regulation/land/land_registry.sql) is named the Land Registry.
+1. [This file](https://github.com/lumina-gov/laws/blob/main/in_force/regulation/land/rural_land_registry.sql) is named the Rural Land Registry.
-2. Each row refrences a different plot.
+2. [This file](https://github.com/lumina-gov/laws/blob/main/in_force/regulation/land/city_land_registry.sql) is named the City Land Registry.
-3. The column `ns_cbn` refers to the NS-CBN.
+3. Each row refrences a different plot.
-4. The column `we_cbn` refers to the WE-CBN.
+4. The column `ns_cbn` refers to the NS-CBN.
-5. The column `oin` refers to the specific reference string to account relating to that owner in the Citizen Registry.
+5. The column `we_cbn` refers to the WE-CBN.
-6. The owner of the account referenced by the `oin` column is the owner of the land identified by the combined CBN.
+6. The column `oin` refers to the specific reference string to account relating to that owner in the Citizen Registry.
-7. All land not on the Land Registry and not previously owned is owned by the Government.
+7. The owner of the account referenced by the `oin` column is the owner of the land identified by the combined CBN.

 ### Section 2: Transferring
 Owners of land that have their land ownership connected to the land ownership registry can sell or transfer their land using the land ownership registry.